Expertise in difficult-to-test samples.

-About “Difficult-to-test” samples
+About “difficult-to-test” samples

 In the context of skin sensitization testing, certain groups of chemicals are considered challenging to test using conventional cell-based methods.
 Examples of commonly recognised challenging samples include: